Master of Science in Counseling

 - Your counseling skill set

-Our curriculum is designed to address all three dimensions, inspiring personal growth, building professional knowledge and honing counseling skills.
-These aspects of counselor development are important to all counseling students irrespective of their specific career path.
+Our 60-credit trauma-informed curriculum meets licensure requirements and is designed to address all three dimensions, inspiring personal growth, building professional knowledge and honing counseling skills.
+Our courses are offered in the evenings to accommodate working adults.

 UB Expert Faculty